GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 3. Find the U2F script
 ![u2f-script](../img/admin-guide/multi-factor/u2f-script.png)

-4. Enable the script by ticking the check box
+4. Enable the script by checking the box
 ![enable](../img/admin-guide/enable.png)

-5. Click `Update`
+5. Scroll to the bottom of the page and click `Update`

 Now U2F is an available authentication mechanism for your Gluu Server.
 This means that, using OpenID Connect `acr_values`, applications can now request U2F authentication for users.